SAP-samples/teched2023-DT163/Exercises/readme.md

 Bookmark the link, or create a hyperlink e.g. on the desktop, for further use during this training.

 Access to SAP GUI
-The actual business scenario you will be building are based in the SAP GUI interface, which you can access through the training computer’s installation of SAP Logon.
+The actual business scenario you will be building is based in the SAP GUI interface, which you can access through the training computer’s installation of SAP Logon.
 Please start SAP Logon (a local installation accessible in Windows start menu, or the icon on the desktop:

 <img src="media/image10.png" style="width:0.31102in;height:0.15748in" />
 To logon, choose to create a new connection: